 Gürkaynak previously represented Twitter during talks with the Turkish government after access to the micro-blogging site was blocked.

-As yet there is no news on what will happen between Google and the Turkish courts, although Google recently told Engadget that it was “obviously very disappointing”, that YouTube is still being censored in Turkey.
+As yet, there is no news on what will happen between Google and the Turkish courts, although Google recently told Engadget that it was “obviously very disappointing” that YouTube is still being censored in Turkey.
+The outcome of this legal battle could set a precedent for how similar cases are handled in the future, both in Turkey and globally.

 Source PCWorld, Engadget